The Case for Cardinality Lower Bounds: Join Size Lower Bounds

+The above section discussed how to get \emph{hard} lower bounds on the number of distinct joining keys.
+However, we noticed that collecting the \emph{exact} $\ell_0$ statistics can be slow, especially for larger tables.
+Several database systems, including Fabric DW, already store on their catalogs HyperLogLog~\cite{hll} sketches of their columns.
+Indeed, these can be used to get a \emph{probabilistic} lower bound on $\ell_0$, by plugging them in Eq.~\eqref{eq:gen-ndv-lb} for the $|\K_i|$ values.
+Alternatively, one can use the inclusion-exclusion principle, yet this leads to high-variant estimates~\cite[Sec.~2.2]{theta-sketch}

+In fact, there are specialized sketches that can estimate the intersection size of $n$ sets directly~\cite{theta-sketch, set-sketch}.
+To this end, we used the \texttt{ThetaSketch}~\cite{theta-sketch}, as it is readily provided in Apache's DataSketches library.
+Hence, instead of lower bounding $|\cap_{i=1}^{n} \K_i|$ via the union bound---recall Eq.~\eqref{eq:gen-ndv-lb}, we can get a better lower bound, with a 99\% confidence, by intersecting the Theta sketches corresponding to the $n$ sets.
+These sketches are stored as pre-computed base table statistics; we come later in \secref{sec:base-stats} onto how we manage them.

+Notably, since the inner-product inequalities are deterministic functions of the estimated intersection lower bound, the 99\% confidence guarantee provided by the Theta sketch propagates unchanged to the derived query size lower bounds.

-This concludes our approach to lower bounding the number of joining keys for an arbitrary number of joins on the same join key.
-In a subsequent section, ~\secref{subsec:partitioning}, we will further develop it, by partitioning the value range into equi-width bins, and applying the above strategy within each bin.
-Until then, we will first address the aspect of how to leverage this lower bound to enable reverse dot-product inequalities, which will further boost this value.
+\sparagraph{Outlook.} This concludes our approach to lower-bounding the number of distinct joining keys for an arbitrary number of joins on the same join key.
+In a subsequent section (\secref{subsec:light-partitions}), we will further develop it, by partitioning the value range into equi-width bins, and applying the above strategy within each bin.
+Until then, we address the aspect of how to leverage this very lower bound to enable reverse inner-product inequalities, which will further boost it.